Canva vs PowerPoint: Summary

 Canva vs PowerPoint – Free trial

-It is always advisable to try out a tool before fully committing to it, and Canva and PowerPoint both offer this.
+Trying out a tool before fully committing to it is always advisable, and Canva and PowerPoint both offer this.

-For 30 days, you can try out both Canva and PowerPoint without any obligation and then decide if you want to buy or not.
+For 30 days, you can try Canva and PowerPoint without obligation and then decide if you want to buy.

 And there you go!

-These were the key differences of Canva vs PowerPoint.
+These were the key differences between Canva and PowerPoint.
 Here is a quick summary.

 Library with templates and stock media | ||